explosion/prodigy-openai-recipes/README.md

 {"text": "club monaco's Super Slim Twill Pant is pretty good. i like the taper but the thighs and seat are a bit too skinny for my tastes."}
 ```

-The goal of this dataset is to extra the fashion brands with the clothing items.
+The goal of this dataset is to extract the fashion brands with the clothing items.
 So let's see what OpenAI can annotate for us!
-We can use the `ner.openai.correct` to send examples to their API and get a prediction back.
+We can use the `ner.openai.correct` recipe to send examples to their API and get a prediction back.

 ```
 python -m prodigy ner.openai.correct fashion-openai examples.jsonl "brand,clothing" -F recipes/ner.py